General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for carefully reading the manuscript and their comments.
 We thank S.~Blacker, E.~M\"uller, S.~Ohlmann and N.~Stergioulas for helpful discussions.
 G.L.\ and A.B.\ acknowledge support by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement No.\ 759253.
-A.B.\ and F.K.R.\ acknowledge support by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 138713538 - SFB 881 (“The Milky Way System”, subproject A10).
-A.B.\ acknowledges support by DFG - Project-ID 279384907 - SFB 1245 and support by the State of Hesse within the Cluster Project ELEMENTS.
+G.L.\ acknowledges support by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC Advanced Grant KILONOVA No. 885281) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - MA 4248/3-1.
+G.L., A.B.\ and F.K.R.\ acknowledge support by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 138713538 - SFB 881 (“The Milky Way System”, subproject A10).
+A.B.\ acknowledges support by DFG - Project-ID 279384907 - SFB 1245 and support by the European Research Council (ERC) under the European Union’s research and innovation program (ERC Synergy Grant HEAVYMETAL No. 101071865).
+A.B.\ and T.S.\ acknowledge support by the State of Hesse within the Cluster Project ELEMENTS.
 T.S.\ is Fellow of the International Max Planck Research School for Astronomy and Cosmic Physics at the University of Heidelberg (IMPRS-HD) and acknowledges financial support from IMPRS-HD.
 The work of T.S.\ and F.K.R.\ is supported by the Klaus Tschira Foundation.
 The simulations of this paper were performed on the Virgo cluster at GSI Helmholtzzentrum f\"ur Schwerionenforschung, Darmstadt.